Dental Crowns: 5 Types, Procedure & Cost

 Resin crowns are a sort of white temporary crown that’s prefabricated or made in the dental office during your appointment.
 They’re generally used for temporary purposes or for restoring baby teeth on older children, who might be self-conscious of a “silver tooth.”

-All-resin crowns are a cosmetic alternative to stainless steel temporary crowns when an interim restoration is required.
+All-resin dental crowns are a cosmetic alternative to stainless steel temporary crowns when an interim restoration is required.
 Your dentist can place the resin crown over a tooth while you’re waiting for the permanent porcelain crown, minimizing any cosmetic concerns.

 Other Types of Dental Crowns